-INTRODUCTION TO COMPUTER TECHNOLOGY 15/17/1956035604560D0.5 Credit Levels 5, 7, 9Five meetings per week Grades 9 - 12COURSE DESCRIPTION: Students will be introduced to the fundamental components common to all computer systems.
+Levels 5, 7, 9

+COURSE DESCRIPTION: Students will be introduced to the fundamental components common to all computer systems.
 Terms associated with the ever changing world of computer technology will be discovered.
 PowerPoint, desktop publishing, the Internet, and basic computer maintenance will be covered.
 Students will work on individual projects.